RevealBi/Documentation/docs/web/getting-started-angular.md

 }
 ```

-This code first calls the `$.ig.RevealSdkSettings.ensureFontsLoadedAsync` to ensure that all fonts have been properly loaded.
 Next, we instantiate a new instance of the `RevealView` by creating a new `$.ig.RevealView` and passing in the `revealView` element that has been stored in the `ViewChild` property.

 The final `app.component.ts` file should look like this: